 802 S. Broadway | map |

 It opened in 1927, S. Charles Lee's first theatre design.
 It seats 906 on a lot only 50' wide.
 The interior is intact except for no seats on the main floor.
 They were removed for a film shoot decades ago and never replaced.

 The theatre had been used until late 2017 for many film shoots as well as occasional concerts and special events.
 It's now under renovation to become an Apple store.
 See the Tower Theatre pages for lots of photos and details: history | earlier exterior views | recent exterior views | lobby areas | lounges + basement support areas | earlier auditorium views | recent auditorium views | organ chambers | booth level | attic | roof | tower |

 855 S. Grand Ave. | map |

 The building opened in 1914 and has been used as a hotel, office building and church.
 The 1,600 seat auditorium, while being used much for of its life as a church, has also been a theatre space.
-It's also been known as the Embassy Auditorium.
+It has also been known as the Embassy Auditorium.
 The architects were Thornton Fitzhugh, Frank Krucker and Harry Deckbar.

 The building was going to reopen a number of times as various hotel operators came and went.
 The owners, Chetrit Group, now have a deal for a late 2018 opening under the management of Journal Hotels.
 The hope is that the auditorium will be revived as a performance space.
 For more information see the page on the Trinity Auditorium.

 United Artists / Theatre at Ace Hotel